 The consequences of a prostitution conviction are serious and can impact a person’s life for years to come.
 The severity of the punishment is based upon the number of prior convictions for prostitution in a defendant’s record.

-- Second Offense: Second-time offenders may receive a maximum jail term of not more than sixty days, a fine not to exceed $1,000, or both.
+Second-time prostitution offenders may receive a maximum jail term of not more than sixty days, a fine not to exceed $1,000, or both.

 Prostitution charges also carry significant stigma in the community.
 A conviction for this type of crime can make it difficult to gain employment or receive special licenses.
 It is crucial that those charged with prostitution in North Charleston seek the help of a skilled lawyer to defend their case.